 - Applications are considered for any of the courses in which the College offers admission.
 Please consult the subject areas page and College guide page on the University website.
-You can also use the College Search Tool on the University’s graduate admissions website to see whether LMH accepts students in the course for which you are considering an application.
+You can also use the College Graduate Course List on the University’s graduate admissions website to see whether LMH accepts students in the course for which you are considering an application.

 - Applications are usually considered by academic staff in the relevant subject area and the Tutor for Graduates.

 - Preference will normally be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff.

 - The College aims to admit a certain number of graduate students each year spread across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.
 Where there are more applicants than offers which can be made, the relative academic merit and potential of the applicants may be taken into account.
 It may not be possible to make offers to applicants whose applications are received late in the admissions round, when places are full.